Mobility is Our Goal

 By: Alex Keown, Community Health Magazine

-For many patients, the idea of undergoing joint replacement surgery can be daunting, often due to concerns of a long recovery process.
+For many patients, the idea of undergoing knee joint replacement surgery can be daunting, often due to concerns of a long recovery process.
 The anxiety of surgery coupled with recovery and limited mobility can outweigh the levels of pain associated with a damaged joint.

 However, at Illinois Bone & Joint Institute (IBJI), extended recovery with limited mobility is a thing of the past.
 Patients who undergo joint replacement surgery are typically back on their feet after surgery and sent home the same day.
 Ritesh Shah, MD, hip and knee surgeon with IBJI, says the approach to surgery taken by the IBJI team has led to some remarkable results.
 When discussing total hip and knee replacements, Shah says patients are, on average, walking with assistance about 40 minutes after surgery, climbing stairs about 70 minutes after, and sent home about two hours later.

-For more than four years, IBJI has been performing outpatient joint surgeries and sending patients home sooner.
+For more than four years, IBJI has been performing outpatient joint replacement surgeries and sending patients home sooner.

 Shah says the time between the patient climbing stairs and being sent home is among the fastest in the United States.
 Patient recovery has been swift, which is good for the health care system, as well as for the patients – they no longer have to miss out on many of life’s activities due to recovery.
 IBJI’s recovery process is not based on patient outliers – Shah says the results have been seen in hundreds of patients over the years.